 3. Aaron Carter

 In February 2016, pop star Aaron Carter revealed that he would vote for Trump.
-He said as much on Twitter, and though Carter has since deleted the tweet, he wrote at the time, “Does America want to have a president who FOLLOWS or someone who leads?
+He said so on Twitter, and though Carter has since deleted the tweet, he wrote at the time, “Does America want to have a president who FOLLOWS or someone who leads?
 I vote For @realdonaldtrump.”

 However, it didn’t even take until after the election for Carter to have regrets.
 Two months later, Carter decided he wouldn’t be supporting Trump after all.
 He tweeted, “I have decided I will not be voting for Donald Trump.
 I’ve seen a lot and to ME. it’s just something I can’t take part in.
 Too many reasons.”